-The common longnose butterflyfish (Forcipiger flavissimus) is one of two longnose butterflyfish species found in Hawaii.
+The common longnose butterflyfish (Forcipiger flavissimus) is one of two longnose butterflyfish species found in Hawaiʻi.
 Commonly known as forcepfish, this species is better known by its Hawaiian name, lauwiliwili nukunuku ‘oi‘oi, which is the longest Hawaiian name for a fish.
-Both species go by the same Hawaiian name.
+Both species of longnose butterflyfish go by the same Hawaiian name.

 Lauwiliwili refers to the similarity between the shape of the fish’s body and the wiliwili tree’s leaf, which is oval and turns yellow as it ages.
 Nukunuku (snout) and ‘oi‘oi (sharp) describe the fish’s narrow, elongated mouth.
 Together, it loosely translates as “long-snout fish shaped like a wiliwili leaf.”
 The longnose butterfly fish’s flat-shaped body allows it to quickly maneuver between corals while its sharp spines protect it from predators.
 Its distinct, beak-like mouth is used to probe corals and reef crevices for small invertebrates and crustaceans and is often used in cleaning stations to remove crustacean parasites from their fellow reef fish.

 This species can grow up to seven inches in length and is found throughout the Indo-Pacific and Eastern Pacific regions.
 They are commonly found in shallow water habitats near reef structures, including walls and overhangs.

 *Due to the constant rotation of animals back to the ocean, we cannot guarantee the presence of any specific animal.